Rsantct/pe.audio.sys.OLD/pre.di.c/doc/000_CHANGES.md

 ### 2019-Feb

-* Player controls upgraded with 'rewind' and 'fast forward'.
-Useful when you want to move along a very long track, for example some internet radio podcast with more than an hour lenght.
+* Web control playback buttons upgraded with 'rewind' and 'fast forward'.
+Useful when you want to move along a high lenght track, for example some internet radio podcast.
 Also useful for MPD navigate.
+Spotify Desktop included on playback buttons operation.

 ### 2019-Jan: